Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 After divorcing Hadley Richardson in 1927 Hemingway married Pauline Pfeiffer.
 By the end of the year Pauline, who was pregnant, wanted to move back to America.
 John Dos Passos recommended Key West, they left Paris in March 1928 and Hemingway "never again lived in a big city".
 He wrote of Key West in 1933, "We have a fine house here, and kids are all well,".
 'A Farewell to Arms' was published on 27 September 1928.

 During the early 1930s Hemingway spent his winters in Key West and summers in Wyoming, where he found "the most beautiful country he had seen in the American West" and hunting that included deer, elk, and grizzly bear.
+In 1933 Hemingway and Pauline went on a ten week safari to East Africa and on his return to Key West in early 1934 Hemingway began work on 'Green Hills of Africa', published in 1935 to mixed reviews.
+Hemingway bought a boat in 1934, named it the Pilar, and began sailing the Caribbean.

 In 1937 Hemingway agreed to report on the Spanish Civil War for the North American Newspaper Alliance